-- e) Assist patient experiencing moderate to severe allergic reaction symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's epinephrine auto-injector or patient's prescribed fast-acting bronchodilator. - f) If patient has respiratory depression with decreased LOC, constricted pupils, and provider strongly suspects an opioid/narcotic overdose, administer naloxone. - 2 mg intranasal atomizer (divide administration of the dose equally between the nares to a maximum of 1 mL per nare). - Consider additional doses of naloxone. - g) Identify markings (insects, bites, needlestick, etc.). - h) Do not apply distal and/or proximal constricting bands for a poisonous snakebite to an extremity.
-Do remove any jewelry on the affected extremity. - Assist patient experiencing moderate to severe allergic reaction symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's epinephrine auto-injector or patient's prescribed fast-acting bronchodilator. - If patient has respiratory depression with decreased LOC, constricted pupils, and provider strongly suspects an opioid/narcotic overdose, administer naloxone.

-28 days to 4 years: Administer naloxone 0.8-1 mg intranasal atomizer (divide administration of the dose equally between the nares to a maximum of 1 mL per nare).
+- e) Assist patient experiencing moderate to severe allergic reaction symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's epinephrine auto-injector or patient's prescribed fast-acting bronchodilator. - f) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose: Administer naloxone 2 mg IN, dividing administration of the dose equally between the nares to a maximum of 1 mL per nare, OR administer 4 mg/0.1 mL IN in one nare.
+(NEW '18) - Consider additional doses of naloxone. - g) Identify markings (insects, bites, needlestick, etc.). - h) Do not apply distal and/or proximal constricting bands for a poisonous snakebite to an extremity.
+Do remove any jewelry on the affected extremity. - Assist patient experiencing moderate to severe allergic reaction symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's epinephrine auto-injector or patient's prescribed fast-acting bronchodilator. - j) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose: Aged 28 days to adult: Administer naloxone 2 mg IN, dividing administration of the dose equally between the nares to a maximum of 1 mL per nare, OR administer 4 mg/0.1 mL IN in one nare.
+(NEW '18)